aravhawk/archvsync/doc/ftpsync.conf.5.md

     Default: **debian**

 **RSYNC_USER**
-:   In case we need a user to access the rsync share at our upstream host
+:   In case we need a user to access the rsync share at our upstream host.

 **RSYNC_PASSWORD**
-:   If we need a user we also need a password
+:   If we need a user we also need a password.

 **RSYNC_TRANSPORT**
 :   Set to select the transport used for rsync.